 Google Alerts are excellent for brainstorming and idea generation, but it’s important to follow up your ideas with keyword research and search intent research in order to accurately gauge your audience’s interests.

 Another way to brainstorm content ideas is to see what others in your field are writing about right now.
-Popular content topics are ever-changing, and it’s vital to stay on top of what your competitors are publishing.
+Popular content topics keep evolving, so it’s vital to stay on top of what your competitors are publishing.
 Monitoring how their topics change from week to week can help you gauge what your target audience is reading and make adjustments to your own content strategy.

 Track competitors’ blogs to see what they post and what keywords or general topics they’re targeting.
 Alerts will show you a preview of recent results.
 If there aren’t any recent results, Google will show you existing content on the blog.

-Look at what people are discussing across multiple channels, and use those topics to inform your next round of content.
+Look at what people are discussing across multiple channels--especially where questions arise-- and use those topics to develop your next round of content.

 How to Set Up Google Alerts for Content Ideas